 Give us the basic rundown of the build.

-It is 240 square feet, with a 12' x 20' footpring, used for an extra hangout for reading, evening adult beverages, and a home office.
-Eventually I would love to have a bed in there so guests can have a beautiful escape when they visit.
+For the floor plan, this tiny cabin is 240 square foot, with a 12' x 20' footprint, used for an extra living space for reading, evening adult beverages, and a home office.
+Eventually I would love to have a bed in there so guests can have a beautiful escape when they visit my little cabin.

 How much experience woodworking did you have prior to the cabin build?